 A few master-strokes of planned obsolescence:

-- Nylon Stockings – Originally strong enough to tow a tank, now designed to disintegrate if you so much as look at them wrong.
-Because nothing says “female empowerment” like forcing women to buy new tights every time they leave the house.
+• Nylon stockings, originally strong enough to tow a tank, now designed to disintegrate if you so much as look at them wrong.
+Because nothing says “female power” like buying new tights every time you leave the house.

-- Buy From the rare honest company – They do exist.
+2. Buying from the rare honest company.
+They exist.
 Somewhere.
 Probably.

 The final irony